-APPENDIX H FY 2013/2014 CAPITAL PROJECTS DETAIL
+APPENDIX H FY 2015/2016 CAPITAL PROJECTS DETAIL

-Parks and Recreation: \$30,000
+Parks and Recreation: \$112,000

-Quonset Hut Improvements Assessment
+Quonset Hut Improvements Assessment - \$62,000

 Located in the Madison District, the Quonset Hut (Gym) has provided students, recreation and Parks and Recreation gymnastics since the 1950's.
-This project includes conducting a building and systems to determine the integrity of the building, systems and roof.
+This project includes replacing HVAC unit, roof repair, electrical and plumbing upgrades.
+The building has been determined to be structurally sound and doing these repairs could extend the life of the building another ten to twelve years, which is a benefit as there has been continuous increased use of the facility.